 You should also know home improvements designed to save energy may yield tax credits in the year you make them.
-Federal and state governments have a variety of programs aimed to encourage people to make energy-saving home improvements through one-time tax credits.
+In addition, federal and state governments have a variety of programs aimed at encouraging people to make energy-saving home improvements through one-time tax credits.

 What about Home Repairs?

 The cost of any repairs cannot be added to your tax basis.
 For example, you will be unable to add a repaired windowpane, painting a room, or fixing a gutter onto your tax basis.
 These are necessary acts of maintenance.

 In the past, homeowners had to keep every receipt for a home improvement to qualify.
 Every single cent was added to the basis to reduce capital gains taxes.
 However, the situation has changed, and most owners will find that profits on sales of their homes are mainly tax-free anyway.

 Either way, it is still good practice to keep the receipts because for high-income taxpayers and real estate investors, adding home improvements can significantly impact the tax basis.

 Saving on Capital Gains When You Sell